arranf/arranf.github.io/docs/cv/README.md

 <block title="Royal Holloway, University of London" subtitle="Undergraduate Researcher" years="Summer 2016 / Summer 2017">

-I produced a web interface (Rust/Angular 1) to queue jobs for a JavaScript symbolic execution engine and identified and wrote an contributed a fix for a bug in Samsung’s JavaScript analysis framework.
+I produced a web interface (Rust/Angular 1) to queue jobs for a JavaScript symbolic execution engine and identified, wrote, and contributed a fix for a bug in Samsung’s JavaScript analysis framework.

-In my second Summer, I added features to ExpoSE.js to help users analyse line coverage and to provide preliminary support symbolic objects.
-I also performed a number of case studies on popular NPM libraries.
+In my second year, I added features to the symbolic engine to help users analyse line coverage and to provide preliminary support for symbolic objects.
+I also performed a number of case studies on popular NPM libraries to identify areas of the engine that required improvement.

 <skills :list="['Rust', 'GDB', 'Z3', 'SMT', 'Angular 1', 'JavaScript', 'Node.js', 'Bash']" />